jespino/checksley/README.md

 ##Validators

-Add new validators in `parsley.extend.js` and minify it.
-No validators will be allowed directly into parsley.js (but great validators could move from extra to parsley ;))
+Add new validators in `parsley.extend.coffee` and minify it.
+No validators will be allowed directly into parsley.coffee (but great validators could move from extra to parsley ;))

 ##Localization